Star Trek Into Darkness: Critical response

+Allegations of whitewashing

 Despite an acclaimed performance from Cumberbatch, Christian Blauvelt of Hollywood.com criticized the casting of the actor as Khan Noonien Singh, saying that the character had been "whitewashed into oblivion", since Khan is an explicitly non-white character in the Star Trek canon (introduced as a Sikh and former ruler of much of eastern Eurasia).
 There have been similar accusations of whitewashing by fans and American Sikhs, with Star Trek: Voyager actor Garrett Wang tweeting "The casting of Cumberbatch was a mistake on the part of the producers.
-I am not being critical of the actor or his talent, just the casting".
+I am not being critical of the actor or his talent, just the casting."
 George Takei, the original Hikaru Sulu, was also disappointed with the casting, as he thought it would have been better to cast Cumberbatch not as an established villain like Khan but as a new character.

 On Trekmovie.com, co-producer and co-screenwriter Bob Orci addressed Khan's casting: "Basically, as we went through the casting process and we began honing in on the themes of the movie, it became uncomfortable for me to support demonizing anyone of color, particularly any one of Middle Eastern descent or anyone evoking that.
 One of the points of the movie is that we must be careful about the villain within US, not some other race".

-An in-canon comic book has subsequently been created to retcon Khan's hitherto unexplained change in ethnicity in the film.
+An in-canon comic book has subsequently been created to retcon Khan's hitherto unexplained change in race in the film.

+J. J. Abrams retrospective

-In an interview with Buzzfeed two years after the film's release, Abrams addressed some of the film's shortcomings.
+In an interview with BuzzFeed two years after the film's release, Abrams addressed some of the film's shortcomings.
 He thought that the dynamic for Kirk and Spock's relationship in the film "wasn't really clear."
 For keeping the identity of Khan a secret prior to the film's release, Abrams felt he "was trying to preserve the fun for the audience, and not just tell them something that the characters don't learn for 45 minutes into the movie, so the audience wouldn't be so ahead of it."
-In the end, Abrams recognized that "there were certain things I was unsure of [...]
+In the end, Abrams recognized that:

+there were certain things I was unsure of [...]
 Any movie [...] has a fundamental conversation happening during it.
 And [for Into Darkness,] I didn't have it [...]
 [The problems with the plot] was not anyone's fault but mine, or, frankly, anyone's problem but mine.
 [The script] was a little bit of a collection of scenes that were written by my friends [...]
 And yet, I found myself frustrated by my choices, and unable to hang my hat on an undeniable thread of the main story.
 So then I found myself on that movie basically tap-dancing as well as I could to try and make the sequences as entertaining as possible [...]
 I would never say that I don't think that the movie ended up working.
-But I feel like it didn't work as well as it could have had I made some better decisions before we started shooting."
+But I feel like it didn't work as well as it could have had I made some better decisions before we started shooting.